 “We are still paid in cash from Penny.”

 “Yes, but it’s relatively small, easy to deposit, three or four banks on the same day and Ellen is done.
 Look up Miami Herald online.”

 Katja clicks the keys, “Beeg story, reputed drug lord slain while swimming.”

 She reads the article, Katya gets it telepathically as she reads.

-“Some attorney calls it terrible tragedy of local entrepreneur, that is a joke.
-He owns a few restaurants he never goes to, some hotel, a car dealership and a chain of movie theaters.
+“His attorney calls it terrible tragedy of local entrepreneur, that is a joke.
+He owns a few restaurants he never goes to, a hotel, car dealership and a chain of movie theaters.
 Nobody asks where money came from.”